 - Tributaries

 - Tributaries in the Upper River

-- o Tributary segments in the Middle Mainstem influenced by mainstem flow
+- Tributary segments in the Middle River

 - Mainstem

-- Upper River Mainstem
+- Upper River mainstem

-- Middle River Mainstem
+- Middle River mainstem

-- Lower River Mainstem
+- Lower River mainstem

-9.9.5.2 Overview of Aerial Video for Habitat Mapping
+9.9.5.2.
+Overview of Aerial Video for Habitat Mapping

 Low altitude aerial video can be an excellent tool when mapping mesohabitats over long distances in remote and challenging topography.
-Low altitude aerial video combined with ground sub-sampling for habitat mapping studies has been used in numerous FERC hydro project relicensings in Washington, California, Texas, North and South Carolina.
-When shot with a professional HD camera from a helicopter at a slow speed (15 to 40 mph, depending on stream size), low height (75-300 feet), under good lighting conditions, good water clarity, and a fairly open canopy, the video provides an up-close and panoramic view of all the stream's features.
-To maximize the quality of the video it is shot in an upstream direction from the right rear of a helicopter with its cabin door removed.
+Low altitude aerial video combined with ground sub-sampling for habitat mapping studies has been used in numerous FERC hydro project relicensings in Washington, California, Texas, and North and South Carolina.
+When shot with a professional high definition (HD) camera from a helicopter at a slow speed (15 to 40 mph, depending on stream size), low height (75-300 feet), under good lighting conditions, good water clarity, and a fairly open canopy, the video provides an up-close and panoramic view of all the stream's features.
+To maximize the quality of the video, it is shot in an upstream direction from the right rear of a helicopter with its cabin door removed.
 A narrator/navigator is positioned in the left front next to the pilot.
 From this low elevation, the viewer can clearly discern mesohabitat types, channel character, dominant substrate classes, woody debris, and riparian vegetation.
-Figure 9.9-1 is a screen capture from an aerial video of an Upper River tributary.
+Figure 9.9-1 is a screen capture from an aerial video of an Upper Susitna River tributary.

-Aerial video collected in early September 2012 (before the mid September flood) included the 12 primary tributaries in the Upper River (Table 9.9-2), the Upper River mainstem, and the Middle River mainstem.
+Aerial video collected in early September 2012 (before the mid September flood) included the 12 primary and 4 secondary2 tributaries above Devils Canyon (Table 9.9-2), the Upper River mainstem, and the Middle River mainstem.
 While glare and swirling winds were a problem on a few tributaries, conditions were excellent overall.
 In addition, test video was shot of the Lower River between RM 65 and RM 81 to determine the practical and technical application of aerial video for habitat characterization in the wide and highly braided Lower River.
 Use of video in the Lower River is discussed further in Section 9.9.5.4.3.
-The final video product will include live narration, on-screen continuous GPS position, rivermile to the tenth of a mile, and running time to the tenth of a second.
+The final video product will include live narration, on-screen continuous global positioning system (GPS) position, rivermile to the tenth of a mile, and running time to the tenth of a second.